gbowne1/TwitchBot/README.md

 # newtwitchbot

-This is a Twitch Chat bot.
+This is a Twitch Chat bot that has a React and MUI/MaterialUI front end and NodeJS backend with MongoDB database

 Made with these fine projects: